Are Some Sins Greater Than Others?

 In John 19:11 Christ Himself would stated, “he that delivered me unto thee hath the greater sin.”
 Indicating one sin is worse than another.
 1 John 5:16-18 documents there are some sins that lead to death while others do not.

-Revelation 20:13 and Jeremiah 25:14 both document we are judged by our works.
+Revelation 20:13 and Jeremiah 25:14 among other verses document we are judged by our works.

 And finally from Christ Himself,